PostgREST/postgrest/docs/references/configuration.rst

   **In-Database** `n/a`
   =============== =================================

   The TCP port to bind the web server.
+Use ``0`` to automatically assign a port.

 .. _server-trace-header: